clearmatics/zeth/pyClient/README.md

 - request proofs and proof verification keys from `prover_server`, and
 - access secret and public data for the current user

-Since the primary and auxiliary inputs are generally very long, it is difficult to pass them as arguments to the zeth commands.
-Thus, such data is stored in files with detault file names which can be overridden on the zeth commands.
+Quite a lot of information must be given in order for the client to do this, and the primary and auxiliary inputs to a Zeth operation are generally very long.
+It can therefore be difficult to pass this information to the zeth commands as command-line arguments.
+Thus, such data is stored in files with default file names (which can be overridden on the zeth commands).

-The set of files required by zeth for a single user is described below.
-We recommend creating a directory for each user, containing these files.
+The set of files required by Zeth for a single user to interact with a specific deployment is described below.
+We recommend creating a directory for each user/Zeth deployment, containing the following files.
 In this way, it is very easy to setup one or more conceptual "users" and invoke `zeth` operations on behalf of each of them to experiment with the system.

 - `eth-address` specifies an Ethereum address from which to transactions should be funded.
 When running the testnet (see [top-level README](../README.md)),